On Being in the Dark

 The view I nearly just didn’t notice

-When we start to move too fast, we often do not see what we need to see.
-(Huffington Post 2015 – Why Going Slow Will Make You Go Faster).
-This applies to work, our lives with our families and friends, or achieving any of our goals.
-Maybe it’s not just what we need to see, but what will enhance our everyday experiences.
+When we move too quickly, we often miss things that are right in front of us.
+This applies to work, our lives with our families and friends, and even how we move toward our goals.
+It’s not just about what we need to see, but what actually enriches our daily experience.

-In the midst of this jungle last week we were surrounded by wildlife.
+In the midst of this jungle last week, we were surrounded by wildlife.
 It was beautiful, simple, exotic, intoxicating, and natural.
 This was a yoga group at a yogic sanctuary.
-Yogi’s might be more aware than most about the beauty of being conscious, but are no less human and subject to falling prey to being unconscious in a world that keeps dangling shiny temptations all around.
-One of my teachers deliberately did not go on one of the daily excursions on a day that every other single one of the group did.
+Yogis might be more aware than most about the beauty of being conscious, but are no less human and subject to falling prey to being unconscious in a world that keeps dangling shiny temptations all around.
+One of my teachers deliberately did not go on one of the daily excursions on a day that every other single person in the group did.
 She said she did not want to feel rushed, and she sat watching monkeys for several hours that day instead.
-The message she took away is that the monkeys were there all along, providing the same level of awe and entertainment, but had one not taken the time to just stop and observe, it would have been missed.
+The message she took away is that the monkeys were there all along, providing the same level of awe and entertainment, but had one not taken the time to stop and observe, it would have been missed.

-The evening we returned to Connecticut from Costa Rica, Daren and I found ourselves on a line at a McDonald’s drive through on the way home from the airport at 11:45 at night.
-By that point in the day we had been up & en route home since 5:15am.
-We had only one square meal.
-We were tired, dirty and stressed.
+The evening we returned to Connecticut from Costa Rica, Daren and I found ourselves in line at a McDonald’s drive-through on the way home from the airport at 11:45 at night.
+By that point in the day, we had been up and en route home since 5:15am.
+We had only one real meal.
+We were tired, dirty, and stressed.
 Hurry up and wait.
-We almost missed a connecting flight because Passport Control was a hot mess when we got back into the U.S. We were waiting on a very long car line at 11:45pm for an absolutely nutritiously poor meal (well Daren was waiting, I was looking forward to some soup at home).
+We almost missed a connecting flight because Passport Control was a hot mess when we got back into the U.S. We were waiting in a very long car line at 11:45pm for an absolutely nutritionally poor meal (well, Daren was waiting, I was looking forward to some soup at home).
 We were stressed.
 Daren was tapping at the wheel.
-I was mentally trying hard to not fall into the trap of ordering something greasy or feeling upset over the slow moving line, all while trying to stay cheerful so my husband could stay positive too.
-In my mind I was doing math again about the number of things I needed to do the next day to get ready for the week, wondering how I could fit them in.
+I was mentally trying hard not to fall into the trap of ordering something greasy or feeling upset over the slow-moving line, all while trying to stay cheerful so my husband could stay positive too.
+In my mind, I was doing math again about the number of things I needed to do the next day to get ready for the week, wondering how I could fit them in.
 How much mail was there?
 Who is taking the dog to the vet Thursday?
 What should I pull out for dinner tomorrow?
 Should I go shopping?
 I needed to inventory the food situation at home first, right?
-With every thought I felt my blood pressure rising.
-And every time I noticed my breath becoming rapid and shallow or my heart racing, I made the conscious decision to breath deeply and live in the moment.
-That only lasts a few moments out here in the “real world” until the thoughts & heart start to race again.
+With every thought, I felt my blood pressure rising.
+And every time I noticed my breath becoming rapid and shallow or my heart racing, I made the conscious decision to breathe deeply and live in the moment.
+That only lasts a few moments out here in the “real world” until the thoughts and heart start to race again.
 How could you explain this feeling to someone in the third world?

-We may have been in the middle of the jungle, but the concrete jungle creates artificial stressors that make living life to the fullest impossible.
-It’s impossible because living life to the fullest was taught to me that one need to fit in as much “fun”, work, and activities that one possibly can.
-This means learning as much as you can, moving quickly, multi-tasking, making lots of money to do these amazing things (because heck they aren’t free!), AND providing these amazing experiences to our offspring.
+We may have been in the middle of the jungle, but the concrete jungle creates artificial stressors that make living life to the fullest nearly impossible.
+It’s impossible because living life to the fullest was taught to me as fitting in as much “fun”, work, and activity as possible.
+This means learning as much as you can, moving quickly, multitasking, making lots of money to do these amazing things (because they aren’t free), and providing these experiences to our children.
 Making money means more rushing and more stress.
-For most, making money means sitting in a car or in some form of transportation for unfathomable periods of time each day, to do a job you hardly ever see the results of or feel connected to, for far too many hours each day.
-Then rushing home to activities and usually harried, unhealthy meals – if you are lucky with loved one(s).
-Weekends for the most are spent putting your living quarters back together from the rush of the busy week by cleaning, doing laundry, shopping, shuffling other humans around and spending “quality” time with other humans you are supposed to care for to keep your social life active and your role as a parent connected with your children.
-In between you must squeeze in the “fun” and “experiences” you are going out to make all that money for, but also it’s very important to exercise, meditate, perform self-care, visit the doctor-dentist-optometrist regularly, prepare healthy organic, locally grown ingredient-based meals at home and sleep enough hours per night just so you don’t get fat, stressed or sleep deprived.
+For most, it means long commutes and doing work you rarely feel connected to.
+Then rushing home to activities and often hurried, unhealthy meals—if you are lucky, with loved ones.
+Weekends are spent putting your living space back together, cleaning, doing laundry, shopping, shuffling people around, and squeezing in “quality” time.
+Somewhere in between, you are supposed to exercise, meditate, perform self-care, attend appointments, cook healthy meals, and sleep enough—just so you don’t get stressed or exhausted.
 You know… so you can be happy and experience life to the fullest.
-Sounds insane to me!
+It sounds insane when you really look at it.

-The overall message for me is that slowing down = living life to the fullest.
+The overall message for me is that slowing down equals living life more fully.
 I keep forgetting, but the time between which I do is growing larger and larger.
-I hope that others who haven’t given it a whirl do!
-There’s nothing to lose but old, tired ideas of what it means to life our lives to the absolute fullest.
+I hope that others who haven’t given it a whirl do.
+There’s nothing to lose but old, tired ideas of what it means to live our lives to the fullest.

 IMG_E1435.jpg